-The Louis G. Lamothe Foundation is rolling out, over three years, a sustainable agriculture project of approximately USD 500,000 in Nan Pangnol, Haiti.
+The Dr. Louis G. Lamothe Foundation rolled out, over three years, a sustainable agriculture project of approximately USD 500,000 in Nan Pangnol, Haiti.

-This project will incorporate capacity building, the reinforcement of the production and marketing systems for agricultural projects, the revegetation of the micro-catchment areas and better management of the water resources.
+This project incorporated capacity building, the reinforcement of the production and marketing systems for agricultural projects, the revegetation of the micro-catchment areas and better management of the water resources.

 Despite the strong agricultural potential of the area, the inhabitants of Nan Pangnol do not generate enough revenue to meet their basic needs.